How Being an Introvert Affects Your Depression

-Being an Introvert
+Being a single mom and an Introvert

 The truth is that trying to make time for anything else aside from our kids and work can be frustrating sometimes.
 So many moms struggle with allowing themselves an hour or two for some quality time to themselves.
 Mostly that frustration comes from lack of money, not having a sitter, or support system.You can’t let those frustrations stand in your way of making time for yourself.